RobGoelz/GWG-challenge/frontend-nanodegree-arcade-game/README.md

 ## Contributing

-This repository is a fork of the the starter code for _all_ Udacity students, but the majority of JS code is mine and I welcome constructive criticism or help to make this program better!
+This repository is a fork of the the starter code for _all_ Udacity students, but the JS code in the app.js has been modified by me and I welcome constructive criticism or help to make this program better!

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).